RMartin0717/random-gender-ator/README.md

 ### Notable features

+ - Consumes data from its own API, built specifically for this app
  - Use of Router to enable user to navigate to multiple pages and to navigate using back and forward browser controls.
  - Tested with Cypress acceptance testing including the use of stubbed fetch data and happy/sad paths
  - Utilized responsive design for mobile or desktop viewing
  - Utilized a modular file structure for easy file navigation
- - The ability to create random genders using word association results from a public API
+ - The ability to create random genders using word association results from the connected API
  - The ability to save favorite genders to local storage and view them on a Saved Genders page
  - 100% Lighthouse accessibility audit